GSA/digitalgov.gov/content/posts/2014-08-26-trends-on-tuesday-have-you-cut-the-cord.md

 ---
+url: /2014/08/26/trends-on-tuesday-have-you-cut-the-cord/
 date: 2014-08-26 10:00:05 -0400
-title: 'Trends on Tuesday\: Have You Cut the Cord?'
+title: 'Trends on Tuesday: Have You Cut the Cord?'
 summary: 'First, it was party lines.
 Then, it was the rotary phone.
 Now, two-in-five (41%) U.S. households have officially said goodbye to landlines, according to a recent report by the Centers for Disease Control and Prevention (CDC)&amp;#8217;s National Center for Health Statistics.
 If you have been keeping up with previous mobile trends, you won&rsquo;t be surprised'
-authors: [tjohnson]
+authors:
+  - tjohnson
 categories:
   - Mobile
 tag: